North Carolina’s National College Savings Program

 - Select from a variety of investment options that cover a range of strategies, from conservative to aggressive.

 - Choose a mix to meet your own investment objectives, time remaining until college, and tolerance for risk.

 - The Internal Revenue Service (IRS) allows you to change your current investment mix once each calendar year or if the beneficiary of your savings account changes.
 You may change how your future contributions will be invested at any time.

 A review of the Investment Options will help you understand the relative risks normally associated with each investment alternative.
 Complete descriptions of the investment philosophies are available in the Program Description at www.cfnc.org.
-What are the Tax Advantages of this program?

 - Residents of states other than North Carolina should check with a tax advisor.